-Moreover, medical students are financially incentivized to choose specialty training, e.g., cardiology or pulmonary medicine, over primary care because of higher reimbursement for certain specialty medicine services, such as high-cost imaging, testing, and procedures.12 Recent efforts to increase Medicare reimbursement, including through the calendar year (CY) 2020 Medicare Physician Fee Schedule Final Rule, have been positive steps toward payment equalization.
+Moreover, medical students are financially incentivized to choose specialty training such as cardiology or pulmonary medicine, over primary care because of higher reimbursement for certain specialty medicine services. such as high-cost imaging, testing, and procedures.14 Recent efforts to increase Medicare reimbursement. including through the calendar year (CY) 2020 Medicare Physician Fee Schedule (PFS) final rule, have been positive steps toward payment equalization.

 However, a significant reimbursement differential still exists between primary care and specialty care, which neither reflects the inherent complexity of providing evaluation and management services nor the significant value these services provide to patients and to the Medicare program overall.
 Incentives for medical students to choose family medicine include:

-- equalizing reimbursement between various settings of care, i.e., office, outpatient clinic, emergency department), and between family medicine and specialty medical services; - enhancing reimbursement by rewarding care that is proven to ensure high-quality patient outcomes and patient satisfaction; and - providing financial support in the form of loans, loan forgiveness and loan deferment.
+- Equalizing reimbursement between various settings of care, i.e., office, outpatient clinic, emergency department, and between family medicine and specialty medical services; - Enhancing reimbursement by rewarding care that is proven to ensure high-quality patient outcomes and patient satisfaction; and, - Providing financial support in the form of loans, loan forgiveness, and loan deferment.

-In addition, more training opportunities are needed for medical students choosing family medicine, and medical education funding and programs must be preserved and expanded, including Medicare GME, Teaching Health Center GME (THCGME), and Title VII.
+In addition, more training opportunities are needed for medical students choosing family medicine, and medical education funding programs must be preserved and expanded, including Medicare GME, Teaching Health Center GME (THCGME), and Title VII.

-- Support policies that equalize reimbursement for primary care and specialty care. - Through reimbursement policies, reward care provided by family medicine that is proven to ensure high-quality patient outcomes and patient satisfaction. - Expand access to loans for medical students and support deferment and forgiveness of loans for medical students choosing family medicine. - Increase financial support to hospitals, especially those in rural areas, to establish residency programs in family medicine. - Protect and expand medical education funding, including Medicare Direct and Indirect GME funding, and preserve existing alternative GME programs, such as the THCGME program and Title VII. - Support policies that equalize compensation for primary care and specialty care.
+- Support policies that equalize reimbursement for primary care and specialty care. - Through reimbursement policies, reward care provided by family medicine that is proven to ensure high-quality patient outcomes and patient satisfaction. - Expand access to loans for medical students and support deferment and forgiveness of loans for medical students who commit to specializing in primary care. - Increase financial support to hospitals, especially those in rural areas, to establish residency programs in family medicine. - Protect and expand medical education funding, including Medicare Direct and Indirect GME funding, and preserve existing alternative GME programs, such as the THCGME program and Title VII. - Support policies that equalize compensation for primary care and specialty care. - Support efforts to ban the use of non-compete clauses for physician employment contracts.